IR35 2020 Changes

 Why Dolan Accountancy?

-Dolan Accountancy was set up by Simon J Dolan, the man behind the well-known brand SJD Accountancy.
-With over 25 years experience in the contracting marketing, Dolan Accountancy has the heritage, reputation and credibility you can trust.
-Working closely with our sister company, Contractor Umbrella, it means we can offer one low cost, fixed fee package at £95 + VAT per month.
+With over 25 years experience in contractor accountancy helping thousands of contractors, freelancers and the self employed, Dolan Accountancy has the specialist skills, reputation and credibility you can trust.
+Working closely with our sister company, Contractor Umbrella, it means we can offer one low cost, fixed fee package at £105 + VAT per month.
 This gives you the flexibility of using both our Limited Company Accountancy Services and our award winning Umbrella Service, for one inclusive cost.
 We don’t believe in tiered packages or hidden extra fees, instead we aim to give you everything you need, including:

 - Free Company Formation – This is where it all begins.
 Once you have decided on an available name, we will form your company free of charge (if using our accountancy services) and it will be ready for you to use in as little as three hours.

-- Free use of Contractor Umbrella – With changes in Public Sector IR35 Legislation we understand that sometimes you are required to contract via an umbrella company.
+- Free use of Contractor Umbrella – With IR35 Legislation changes we understand that sometimes you are required to contract via an umbrella company.
 We will keep your limited company ticking over, while you work margin free via our sister company, Contractor Umbrella.

 - A Dedicated Accountant – Your accountant will be there for any company or personal tax advice that you require.
 We will never outsource work, even to internal teams.